KalicoCrew/kalico/docs/MPC.md

 > This feature controls the portions of the 3D printer that can get very hot.
 All standard DangerKlipper warnings apply while using this.
 Please report all issues and bugs.

 # Configuration
-To use MPC as the temperature controller set the following configuration in the appropriate heater section of the config.
+To use MPC as the temperature controller set the following configuration parameters in the appropriate heater section of the config.

 > [!NOTE]
 > Currently only [extruder] and [heater_bed] heater types are supported.
 > That this only works on extruders that can reach 200C.
 (Q: Obvious? required?)

 ```
+[extruder] OR [heater_bed]
 control: mpc
 part_cooling_fan: fan
 #this is the fan that is cooling extruded filament and the hotend